RyanKHawkins/RyanKHawkins.github.io/README.md

 ##### Career/History Outline
 - Started learning Python mid-2019.
 - Decided I didn't want to do data-science.
-- Began learning Javavscript in late 2020.
+- Began learning Javascript in late 2020.

 - I am a moderator for several software development streams on [Twitch](https://www.twitch.tv/ryankhawkins).
     - "Mod with the Dad Bod"